CDF Transformations

 transformations group to access and use CDF Transformations.
 Contact your project administrator if you need access.

-To open CDF Transformations, navigate to the Cognite Console and select Transformations in the sidebar.
+To open CDF Transformations, navigate to fusion.cognite.com (opens new window) and select Integrate > Transform data.

 In the overview window you can see all transformations that you have access to.